linqs/pacman/README.md

 ## Pacman

-A modified version of the Pacman educational project from the [Berkley AI Lab](http://ai.berkeley.edu/project_overview.html).
+A modified version of the Pacman educational project from the [Berkeley AI Lab](http://ai.berkeley.edu/project_overview.html).

 Some improvements from the original project:
  - Upgraded to Python 3.